nycksw/ocd/README.md

   * `ocd-add <filename>`
   * `ocd-backup`

+Note: the actual dotfiles are hard-linked to their counterparts in the local `~/.ocd` git branch, so there's no need to copy changes there before committing.
+Just edit in place and run `ocd-backup`.

 ### Example output

 If I change something on any of my systems, I can easily push the change